Arrowtown: Lakes District Museum

 The Lakes District Museum is located in a collection of historic buildings in Arrowtown.
 It details the history of the local area, in particular, gold mining and the early settlers.
 Work in 2020 and 2021 has started on earthquake strengthening the museum buildings and restoring the former Bank of New Zealand building to its original look.
 Queen Elizabeth, the Queen Mother visited the Lakes District museum in 1966.
 Queen Elizabeth II also visited the Lakes District museum in 1990.

 Government

+The Borough of Arrowtown was proclaimed on 14 January 1874 and Samuel Goldston was soon elected as the first mayor of the borough.

 Arrowtown became part of the Queenstown-Lakes District in the local government reorganisation of 1989.
-The Queenstown-Lakes District Council provides local government services to Arrowtown.
 Arrowtown is part of the Southland electorate.

 Sport and leisure

 Swimming pool

 The Arrowtown Memorial Pool is run by the Queenstown-Lakes District Council.
 The outdoor pool is open from the end of November until the start of March each summer.
 The main heated pool is 29 metres long and has five lanes.
 There is also a smaller heated toddler pool.